flavio1110/go-for-csharp-devs/README.md

 }
 ```

-Note the type `multiplyByFour` doesnt have a ` : multiplier` or `implements multiplier`.
+Note the type `multiplyByFour` doesn't have a ` : multiplier` or `implements multiplier`.
 It just have all methods defined in the interface

 ### 8 - What about Nullable objects?

 Go basic types have defined [zeroed](https://go.dev/tour/basics/12) values, and the same also applies for structs.

-If you need to differ between `nil` and a zeroed value, you need to create a pointer for that type. e.g.
+If you need to differentiate between `nil` and a zeroed value, you need to create a pointer for that type. e.g.
 ````go
 var person *Person
 fmt.Println(person == nil) // prints true